Welcome to Worthington Estates

-In 2009, Worthington Estates (WES) went through a "Renewal" process.
+Several years ago, Worthington Estates (WES) went through a "Renewal" process.
 The goal was to find or create an educational model that would help prepare our students for the demands of the 21st Century.
-Through conversations involving staff, parents, students, and community members, two foundation pieces were chosen for our focus; Leadership and Assessment.
+Through conversations involving staff, parents, students, and community members, two cornerstone pieces were chosen for our focus; Leadership and Assessment.
 Other important components are Literacy, Technology, and the 4 C's (Critical Thinking, Communication, Collaboration, and Creativity).
+We believe that by focusing on these tenets, our students will be provided an the opportunity to flourish both inside and outside of the classroom.

 Assessment - At WES, we use assessments to further student learning.
 Our approach is based on the Assessment for Learning philosophy.
 This type of assessment helps every student answer the questions: "Where are we going (academically)?"
 "Where am I now?" and "What do I need to do to get there?"
 When assessing for learning, a teacher informs his/her students what they are studying, checks student understanding along the way, and provides descriptive feedback to the student so he/she can make appropriate changes before the final assessment.